Queen Margrethe visits Troops in Germany

 The PWRR was formed in 1992, by the amalgamation of The Queen’s Regiment and The Royal Hampshire Regiment.
 It was named for Diana, Princess of Wales, who was an Allied Colonel-in-Chief with Queen Margrethe up until her 1996 divorce from HRH the Prince of Wales.
 The PWRR is currently the most senior English-line infantry regiment, with battalions stationed in Germany, Cyprus and Canterbury.Filed under Danish Royals

-Tagged Germany, Margrethe II, Military, Patronage, United Kingdom.
+Tagged Germany, Margrethe II of Denmark, Military, Patronage, United Kingdom.